farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

 ### max-mip-iterations {#max-mip-iterations}
 - **Expected value**: integer
 - **Default value**: 10
-- **Usage**: defines the maximum number of iterations to be executed the iterating linear optimiser of the RAO.
+- **Usage**: defines the maximum number of iterations to be executed by the iterating linear optimiser of the RAO.
   One iteration of the iterating linear optimiser includes: the resolution of one linear problem (MIP), an update of the network with the optimal PST taps found in the linear problem, a security analysis of the updated network and an assessment of the objective function based on the results of the security analysis.